sabigara/wp-postinfo/README.md

 ## What's this?

-Chrome extention to easily know about currently viewing wordpress post.
+Chrome extension to easily know about currently viewing wordpress post.
 Click copy button to copy to the clipboard.
 Only post id for now.